jacksonrwoodard/HouseHealthMonitoring/Reports/Lessons Learned & Acquired Skills/Lessons Learned and Acquired Skills.md

 - Literally taking everything I learned in undergrad and being able to tie everything in together with one big project.
 Also, I felt like this class helped with my public speaking skills as well.

 ## Dylan Robbins
+- Going into Capstone, I was expecting the course to be just like any other course except strictly focused on the process of design and being hands on with things.
+I was right about most of it, but I had no idea that it was going to consume so much of my time.
+I learned that being proactive and having great communication with your team are two of the most important things for success throughout this course.
+Our team had a lot of success with our project, but the implementation of the communication set us back quite a bit.
+We spent maybe a month or longer trying to code for our modules to be able to communicate with each other.
+I believe that without the relationship and communication we all had the project might not have gotten finished.

+- Touching back on my first point, coding for wireless communication was the biggest unanticipated problem we encountered.
+At first, we were on track to have everything finished up well before the deadline, but after days upon days trying to figure out the communication code, we were not getting anywhere.
+We ended up having to swap coordinator devices and digging deep into a lot of example codes to get the issue resolved.
+We learned a lot of new things on our own through research and trial and error.

+- If I were to do something differently, I would have tried my best to understand the full implementation of the system and pieces needed from the start.
+Not knowing exactly what was expected of us with the communication module was rough when we finally got to it.
+I think it would have been nice to do a little more research and understand how to implement the communication before we bought a device and wasted a bunch of time on it.

+- I would say that some of the best practices would be to stay proactive and have great communication with your team.
+Making sure everyone stays involved in research so they know what is going on will benefit everyone in the long run.

+- Stay proactive and start immediately.
+Do not think that a due date being a month out is plenty of time to get things done.
+This course is very intensive so expect to spend a lot of time with your group and in the lab if you want to make a good grade.

+- I believe that my research, problem solving, and analysis skills greatly improved over the course of capstone.
+To be honest, not many classes will prepare you for the work in this course.
+I had to spend countless hours trying to figure things out on my own and doing my own research to learn new things.
+In the end, it pays off because it has prepared me a little more for what to expect in the real world.